Turtel216/Beavieeer/README.md

 ---

-Here’s a **GitHub README section** to document your benchmarks in a structured and professional way.

----

 ## Benchmarking Performance

 We benchmarked our interpreter against Python using a **Fibonacci sequence calculation** to measure execution speed.
 The tests were conducted using [`hyperfine`](https://github.com/sharkdp/hyperfine), a reliable benchmarking tool.